top of page

 "Save it for Oprah, buddy.
 We got shit going on."

 Yet online, I've seen numerous tweets arguing that Ambulance is about the failure of American systems and how we have to look out for each other.
 Pretending Ambulance is an emotionally complex criticism of the American health care system or call center capitalism is very silly.
-The only time the film engages with a semblance of politics is when it shows protagonist Will Sharp struggling to pay for his wife's experimental surgery before breaking bad like Walter White and resorting to crime: an anti-hero's justifying backstory more than a scene of support for a single-payer system. @ImmigrantFilm points out that it might be Bay's right-wing orientation that holds him back from turning Ambulance into a satire about the absurdity of the militarized police: a movie about how the cops destroy huge portions of LA to chase two robbers.
+The only time the film engages with a semblance of politics is when it shows protagonist Will Sharp struggling to pay for his wife's experimental surgery before breaking bad like Walter White and resorting to crime: an anti-hero's justifying backstory more than a scene of support for a single-payer system. @ImmigrantFilm on Letterboxd points out that it might be Bay's right-wing orientation that holds him back from turning Ambulance into a satire on the absurdity of militarized police: a movie about how cops destroy huge portions of LA to chase two measly robbers.

 Comments